Black Pride is a celebration that all persons should attend.

 Since its onset in 1988 Black Pride has transformed from a single event into a lineup of events across major cities including New York City and Atlanta.
-These events include day parties, concerts, panel discussions centered on safe sex, and health seminars.
+These events include day parties, concerts, and panel discussions centered on sexual health, same-sex marriage and other issues.

-As Black Pride rose in popularity there was a need to organize Black Pride celebrations across different cities.
-In May 1999 Earl D. Fowlkes Jr., a powerful leader, took on this task.
-He formed a national organization known as International Federation of Black Prides (IFBE).
-To date more than 34 cities make up the IFBE.
-In July 2012 IFBE restructured and is now known as the Center for Black Equity (CBE).
-Businesses, individuals, sponsors, and media outlets host large scale events for the black LGBT community during Black Pride.
+As BGP became widespread there was a need to organize the celebrations across different cities.
+And so, Earl D. Fowlkes Jr., leader and activist, formed the International Federation of Black Prides (IFBE).
+The IFBE is now known as the Center for Black Equity (CBE) and consists of dozens of Businesses, individuals, sponsors, and media outlets host large scale events for the black LGBT community..

 The largest Black Pride events are in Atlanta, New York City, and Washington DC.
 Tank, Cardi B, Dream Doll, and Milan Christopher have been some of the featured artists at Black Pride.
 During those events streets gets flooded with thousands of persons from other cities.
 Of all Black Prides I’ve attended so far I can say that I enjoyed DC Black Pride the most.
 During that time you’ll see factories of beautiful men dispersed throughout the city.
 And the parties are so much fun!!!
 You have options of going to rooftop parties, all-white affairs, underwear night parties, and countless other events.

-As it stands Black Pride is about learning about black LGBT culture and enjoying that experience.
-Some of the biggest party promoters including Daryl Wilson and Laurence Pickney have thrown amazing events and parties for the black LGBT community.
+Why visit a destination during a local Black Pride event You can learn about black gay culture and enjoying that experience.
+For instance Some of the biggest party promoters including Daryl Wilson and Laurence Pickney have thrown amazing events and parties for the black LGBT community.

 Some argue that Black Pride celebrations cater to party goers.
-Black Pride is more than that.
+It’s more than that.
 It provides spaces where people from all walks of life can meet, laugh, dance, and have interesting dialogues.
 If you haven’t been to a Black Pride celebration you need to check it off your bucket list.
-Gay, straight, black, or white you will have the time of your life during Black Pride.
+Gay, straight, black, or white you will have the time of your life.

 Here is a list of US cities(divided by US regions) and overseas destinations that host Black Pride: